-Ego is popularly defined as an over-inflated sense of self-importance.
-Egos can present major leadership challenges (Debman, 2006).
+The ego is popularly defined as an over-inflated sense of self-importance.
+Egos can present major leadership challenges.
 When faced with systemic decision-making, egos can wreak personal and organizational havoc.

-Instead of placing organizational interests first, an unchecked and unbalanced ego may steer an organization in the wrong direction—especially in the case of taking greater risks to change.
+Instead of placing organizational interests first, an unchecked and unbalanced ego may steer an organization in the wrong direction—especially when taking greater risks to change.